srwriter/docs/docs/howto.md

 Type your message and hear it spoken in different languages.

-Adjust tone and pitch by dragging the toggle left or right on the bar.
+Adjust speed and pitch by dragging the toggle left or right on the bar.